salo1serfati/salo1serfati/README.md

 ## I'm a full stack developer, entreprenuer, and blockchain/philanthropy enthusiast.
 I love to learn and build ⚒️

 - I currently have two projects I am working on, [myTenPercent](#myTenPercent) and [GrooveTree](#GrooveTree).
-I currently work as a backend engineer at BlackRock and I was previously on the founding team of [Forage](https://www.joinforage.com).
+I currently work as a backend engineer at BlackRock with an outperformance rating.
+I was previously on the founding team of [Forage](https://www.joinforage.com).

-- I am a [Chainshot](https://www.chainshot.com/bootcamp) graduate, where I learned the skills necessary to be an effective Ethereum smart contract developer.
+- I studied CIS at the University of Pennsylvannia and gradauted with honors.
+I am also a [Chainshot](https://www.chainshot.com/bootcamp) graduate, where I learned the skills necessary to be an effective Ethereum smart contract developer.

 - Here is [📚 my reading list](https://www.goodreads.com/review/list/141243083-salo-serfati?utf8=%E2%9C%93&utf8=%E2%9C%93&ref=nav_mybooks&shelf=read&view=covers&title=salo-serfati&per_page=infinite) and some of [🎨 my creative work]()